lab-code/coding-versioning/docs/examples.md

   nYears = nYears + 1
 }
 ```
 But we can make things even better.
-- Days in week is a constant, so we mark it as such.
+Days in week is a constant, so we mark it as such.
 Also, days in week are variable but days in year are not.
 That is inconsistent.
-So following is better
+So following is more clear
 ```r
 DAYS_IN_WEEK = 7
 DAYS_IN_YEAR = 365